-The CONSULTANT will schedule an Environmental Look-Around (ELA) meeting (see the PD&E Manual) with DEPARTMENT staff, regulatory agencies, local governments, and other stakeholders to discuss regional stormwater needs and design and permitting approaches that benefit the watershed as a whole.
-During the meeting, the CONSULTANT will document the meeting notes in the Project file.
+The CONSULTANT will schedule an Environmental Look-Around (ELA) meeting (See Part 2, Chapter 11 of the PD&E Manual) with DEPARTMENT staff, regulatory agencies, local governments, and other stakeholders to discuss regional stormwater needs and design and permitting approaches that benefit the watershed as a whole.
+During the meeting, the CONSULTANT will document the meeting notes in the project file.

-If the ELA reveals no regional pond sites within the Study Area, the CONSULTANT will identify practical pon sites in each basin for each Project alternative, estimate construction cost, compare the sites, and identify (in coordination with the DEPARTMENT) a preferred pond site for each basin.
+If the ELA reveals no regional pond sites within the Study Area, the CONSULTANT will identify practical pond sites in each basin for each project alternative, estimate construction cost, compare the sites, and identify (in coordination with the DEPARTMENT) a preferred pond site for each basin.
 Additionally, the CONSULTANT will identify inflow or outfall easement requirements for each pond site.
 If additional pond sites are revealed, they will be used as a potential option.